Skip to content

 Switch Features

-• Real-time State: Switches automatically reflect the actual Kubernetes state through polling
+• Real-time State: Switches automatically reflect the actual Kubernetes state through the Watch API (default) or interval polling

 • Error Recovery: If scaling operations fail, switches automatically recover the correct state